 Brown Lice and Lice Eggs & Brown Hair with Lice

 Most websites say that lice are white or tan, but if you are finding brown bugs and brown nits in your hair, you are not alone.
-There is a lot of confusion about the color of head lice and lice eggs and what it means.
-Discover whether those brown bugs in your child’s hair are head lice or something else.
-Here’s what you’ll find in this article:
+Yes, both head lice and lice eggs (nits) can be brown.
+In this article, I explain what it means if you're finding brown lice or brown nits in your child's hair, and if what you're finding is truly head lice versus another type of bug.

 The defining characteristics of head lice are:

 - 6 legs attached to the upper ⅓ of the body, not connected to the large abdomen

 - No wings

 - Adult lice are typically light to dark brown on brunettes